New York Times (NYT) Last Update 11/10/24

 Digital content increasingly gaining relevance

 Online media provides more abundantly available information, at a faster rate and at cheaper prices when compared to print media.
-This has effectively rendered print newspapers obsolete, and online reading is made further easy by tablets/smartphones, both physical circulation and print advertising within newspapers should see a decline going forward.
+This has effectively rendered print newspapers obsolete, and online reading is made further easier by tablets/smartphones, both physical circulation and print advertising within newspapers should see a decline going forward.

 Social and Mobile to drive future growth